Learn

 • The person suggests WhatsApp, Telegram, Signal, or another app.

-• The conversation turns toward crypto, trading, investing, or guaranteed returns.
+• The conversation turns toward crypto, trading, investing, financial coaching, or guaranteed returns.

 • They share screenshots of profits or say a mentor can help you.